darwinanddavis/DataPortfolio/infographics.md

 ### Tasks

-* Build an printable infographic from client mobile app data
+* Build a printable infographic from client mobile app data
 * Analyse and wrangle data to test different data viz and plot ideas
 * Build code templates to easily integrate future data from app (potential for API)